There’s a misconception that being quiet means you’re weak or lack confidence. But that’s far from the truth.

 The crux of the matter is this: being quiet is not a weakness; it’s a different kind of strength.

 Quiet individuals have a unique set of qualities that are often overlooked in our extroverted society.
-We’re listeners, observers, thinkers, and often, we’re the calm amidst the chaos.
+They’re listeners, observers, thinkers, and often, they’re the calm amidst the chaos.